SpredfastLegacy/JMVC-Inject/README.md

 Injector definitions are simple objects with a `name` and a `factory` function.
 The factory function can return any value or it can return a [jQuery.Deferred](http://api.jquery.com/category/deferred-object/) which resolves to the value to inject. *Your factory function is called every time the dependency needs to be injected.*

-In the examples, we name the injector variable `injector`, but you can call it whatever you want. e.g., `require`, `when`, `myInjector`, etc.
+In the examples, we name the injector variable `injector`, but you can call it whatever you want. e.g., `require`, `when`, `myInjector`, etc. The injector is also referred to as the context.

 **NOTE:** these docs are a work in progress, but for working examples of all functionality, you can refer to the qunit tests in the test directory.